chengongpp/go-optimization-guide/docs/01-common-patterns/lazy-init.md

 }
 ```

-Here, `sync.OnceValue` neatly encapsulates initialization logic and directly returns the initialized value, eliminating explicit state management.
+Here, ] provides a concise way to wrap one-time initialization logic and access the result without managing flags or mutexes manually.
+It simplifies lazy loading by directly returning the computed value on demand.

-For scenarios where your initialization returns multiple values, `sync.OnceValues` offers a clean and efficient solution:
+For cases where the initializer returns more than one value—such as a resource and an error—`sync.OnceValues` extends the same idea.
+It ensures the function runs exactly once and cleanly unpacks the results, keeping the code readable and thread-safe without boilerplate.

 ```go
 var getConfig = sync.OnceValues(func() (*Config, error) {